CREATE CRYPTOGRAPHIC PROVIDER (Transact-SQL)

 All keys created by a provider will reference the provider by its GUID.
 The GUID is retained across all versions of the DLL.

-The DLL that implements SQLEKM interface must be digitally signed using any certificate.
+The DLL that implements SQLEKM interface must be digitally signed by using any certificate.
 SQL Server will verify the signature.
 This includes its certificate chain, which must have its root installed at the Trusted Root Cert Authorities location on a Windows system.
 If the signature is not verified correctly, the CREATE CRYPTOGRAPHIC PROVIDER statement will fail.
 For more information about certificates and certificate chains, see SQL Server Certificates and Asymmetric Keys.

 When an EKM provider dll does not implement all of the necessary methods, CREATE CRYPTOGRAPHIC PROVIDER can return error 33085: